anycable/anycable-rails/docs/hotwire.md

     end
 ```

-> 🎥 Check out this AnyCasts screencast as a video guide on setting up Hotwire with AnyCable in the RPC-less way: [Exploring Rails 7, Hotwire and AnyCable speedy streams](https://anycable.io/blog/anycasts-rails-7-hotwire-and-anycable/).
+> 🎥 Check out this AnyCasts screencast—it's a video guide on setting up Hotwire with AnyCable in the RPC-less way: [Exploring Rails 7, Hotwire and AnyCable speedy streams](https://anycable.io/blog/anycasts-rails-7-hotwire-and-anycable/).

 ### Step-by-step guide on going RPC-less

-- Install and configure [anycable-rails-jwt][] gem:
+- Install and configure the [anycable-rails-jwt][] gem:

 ```yml
 # anycable.yml